 State statues govern the District's investment policy.
 Permissible investments include direct obligations of the United States Government and Agencies; certificates of deposit of savings and loan associations, and bank and trust companies; and savings accounts or savings certificates of savings and loan associations, and trust companies.
 Collateral is required for demand deposits and certificates of deposit for all amounts not covered by federal deposit insurance.
 Investments are stated at cost.
-The School District invests entirely in the Oklahoma Liquid Asset Pool.
+The School District invests entirely in certificates of deposit, U. S. Treasury Securities, and participates in the Secured Investment Program of Oklahoma State School Boards Association, as authorized by Oklahoma Statutes Title 62, Section 348.